 During the Ink Asia 2017 art fair, the Museum of Fine Arts, Boston made a decision to include Xue Song’s painting, Spring Colors, 2013, as part of the Museum’s permanent collection.

-Timothy Chang, Art Director of Loftyart, with Nancy Berliner, Senior Curator of Chinese Art at MFA, Boston.
-Photo: Richard Chang
+Timothy Chang, Art Director of Loftyart, with Nancy Berliner, Senior Curator of Chinese Art, MFA, Boston.
+Photo: R. Chang

 Jan 19 – 21, 2019

 Taipei Expo Park

 Liu Kuo-sung, August on the Silk Road, 1968 (Detail) © The Liu Kuo-sung Archives